-National Park College Office of Institutional Research is committed to improving the educational experience of students through the development of a data-driven campus culture.
+National Park College Office of Institutional Research and Reporting is committed to improving the educational experience of students through the development of a data-driven campus culture.

 The Higher Learning Commission requires institutions who are participating in federally funded financial aid programs to provide statistical reporting regarding the institution.
 In order to keep our accreditation, we provide this information to the public, current and prospective students, current and prospective student loan borrowers, and current employees.
 NPC is committed to being open and transparent with this information whether you’re a prospective student, a parent viewing schooling options, or just curious about the cost of attendance at National Park College.